 The Pupil Premium is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.
 The pupil premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years.

-Turney School School is pleased to publish the Pupil Premium Statement for the current 2016/17 academic year.
+Turney School School is pleased to publish the Pupil Premium Outcomes for the 2015/16 academic year.
 This information is available to download as a word file over here.

 A Frequently Asked Questions document about the Pupil Premium is available to download as a PDF file via the education.gov.uk site.